iDash3/idash3.github.io/_posts/2023-08-10-predicting-friends.md

 This biased approach is termed [node2vec](https://arxiv.org/abs/1607.00653).

+Of course, this is a simplified explanation.
+The underlying math is intricate and fascinating.

 ### ML

 This information alone is quite useful!
 We can see how close users' are (cannot share bc of privacy).